devisd/docs/README_EN.md

 ### InputEmail Component (`<InputEmail />`)

 The `InputEmail` component provides an input field for the user to enter their email.
 It handles the form submission and updates the user's email on the server.
-Key elements include:

-- **Form Structure:** Includes a form with an email input field and a checkbox for user acceptance.

-- **Input Field:** Allows users to enter their email.

-- **Checkbox:** Requires users to accept certain conditions.

-- **Buttons:** Provides buttons for navigation and form submission.

 Example Code: